marshallshen/security_architecture_and_engineering/fall_2014_midterm.md

     (b) (10 points) A third group suggests that passwords alone are a bad idea and that they should be supplemented with a time-based token such as a SecureID card.
 These cards require a database of keys, one per card.
 Again, give one advantage of each of the choices above.

+    > The answers are basically the same.
+However, “no read up” is more important here than for passwords, because what would be exposed is the actual keys, rather than just hashed passwords.
+The replay prevention aspect of the SecurID tokens is not relevant to the question.

 ![auth_system](images/auth_system.png)